 The Dean of Cummings School of Veterinary Medicine admits applicants for each new class based on the recommendations of the MAPP Admissions Committee.
 The committee carefully reviews applications and selects those applicants considered most capable of excelling in the master's program.

-All applicants are required to have a bachelor’s degree and to have one year (two semesters) of college level biology.
+All applicants are required to have earned a bachelor’s degree at a regionally accredited and to have one year (two semesters) of college level biology.
 Applicants should contact the Office of Admissions if they have any questions about what course work meets the biology prerequisite.